 Don’t rush to let your puppy out of the crate every time it cries, if you are sure that your dog doesn’t need to relieve itself, ignore it initially as it will be training you to come when called!

-If your puppy is very stubborn about going to its crate, and you are satisfied that it understands what it is being told to do, be quietly firm, by picking it up and without talking put it in the crate, shut and latch the door and walk away without fuss.
+If your puppy is very stubborn about going to its crate, and you are satisfied that it understands what it is being asked to do, be quietly firm, by picking it up and without talking put it in the crate, shut and latch the door and walk away without fuss.
 Only return and let it out once it is quiet.
 Covering with a blanket can help settle some dogs.
 Providing a small Kong with a small amount of peanut butter for dogs can make all the difference.

-Do not leave your puppy or adult dog in the crate for long periods, for puppies a couple of hours is quite long enough and for adult dogs, 3-4 hours is about the maximum, the exception to this is, of course, sleeping overnight.
+Do not leave your puppy or adult dog in the crate for long periods, for puppies a couple of hours (rest and sleep) is quite long enough and for adult dogs, 3-4 hours is about the maximum, the exception to this is, of course, sleeping overnight.

-This information is provided as a guide, but as always; please call me to discuss any requirements or issues regarding your dog and its care and behaviour.
+This information is provided as a guide, but as always; please contact me to discuss any requirements or issues regarding your dog and its care and behaviour.